silverstripe/silverstripe-framework/docs/en/topics/rich-text-editing.md

 ## Usage

-The framework comes with a `[api:HTMLEditorField]` form field class which encapsulates most of the required functionality.
+The framework comes with a [api:HTMLEditorField] form field class which encapsulates most of the required functionality.
-It is usually added through the `[api:DataObject->getCMSFields()]` method:
+It is usually added through the [api:DataObject::getCMSFields()] method:

 	:::php
 	class MyObject extends DataObject {